 The Group makes contributions to the Pension Fund of the Russian Federation.
 These payments are calculated by the employer as a percentage from gross salary expense and are expensed as accrued.
-Regulation on Non-state Pension Benefits for the Group's Employees was developed.
-The Group's subsidiaries act as a party of pension insurance agreements with JSC Non-state Pension Fund Otkrytive.
+The Group adheres to its Regulation on Non-state Pension Benefits for the Group's Employees.
+The Group's subsidiaries act as a party of pension insurance agreements with JSC Non-state Pension Fund Otkrytiye.